dgilland/schemable/docs/guide.rst

 As
-+++
+++

-The ``As`` helper is used to transform data into another value using a callable.
-Unlike predicate callables, the return value from an ``As`` instance call is used to set the schema value.
+The :class:`.As` helper is used to transform data into another value using a callable.
+Unlike predicate callables, the return value from an :class:`.As` instance call is used to set the schema value.

 .. code-block:: python